 Rome’s incredible attractions

 It’s no surprise that Rome is a city full of great attractions.
 After all, it has been a hub of cultural life for more than 2,000 years.
-Walk just about anywhere in the city from your Rome holiday letting and you’ll find a historic building or a scene that could only exist here.
+Walk just about anywhere in the city from your Rome holiday accommodation and you’ll find a historic building or a scene that could only exist here.

 Although Vatican City is not technically part of Rome, this is a must visit one-of-a-kind site.
 St. Peter’s Basilica dates back to the 16-17th centuries and is one of the most famous structures in the world.
 Head inside and don’t forget to visit the top for a great view over the city.
 St. Peter’s Square will be a highlight of your trip, and if you’re lucky you may even see the Pope.
 Make sure you visit the Vatican Museum, home to the world famous Sistine Chapel as well as many other significant works of art.